robinandeer/puzzle/docs/about/contributing.md

 ### Write Documentation
 Puzzle could always use more documentation, whether as part of the official Puzzle docs, in inline docstrings, or even on the web in blog posts, articles, and such.

-If you have written your own tutorial or review of the software, please consider adding a refferal link to the repository.
+If you have written your own tutorial or review of the software, please consider adding a referral link to the repository.

 ### Submit Feedback
 The best way to send feedback is to [open a new issue][issues].